steven05jiang/learngit/readme.txt

-Git is a vertion control sys
+Git is a distributed vertion control sys
 Git is free software